 We now have fields for Start and Stop Conditions, as well as Actions.
 Under Match All Conditions for Start Conditions, add the following Conditions:

 Set the TimeFromBeginning to define the time you wish to allow for the intial Acknowledgement, before the reminders begin.

 Select the Escalation Rule (the second one created above)

 Press Save and the Workflow is updated.
 Enable the Workflow by pressing the button in the top right of the page.

-Next, apply the Workflow to the Message Rule used in the Integration.
-On the Workflows tab of the Message Rule, press Add Workflow
+Next, apply the Workflow to the Escalation Rule used in the Integration.
+On the Workflows tab of the Escalation Rule, press Add Workflow

 Select the Workflow you created and press the arrow to move it to the Selected Workflows list (it must be enabled to be visible here)

-Press Update and the Workflow is added to the Message Rule and the Rule is saved.
+Press Update and the Workflow is added to the Escalation Rule and the Rule is saved.

-Select the Others tab in the Message Rule.
+Select the Others tab in the Escalation Rule.
 Check the box for One Message Per Recipient.
 Press Save